antwanvdm/readings/alpha/phalcon-and-drupal.md

 }
 ```

 And that's it!
-We've only created an extra layer to support multilingual applications within the Drupal/Phalcon
+We've now created an extra layer to support multilingual applications within the Drupal/Phalcon
-context and it's up to you to extend this functionality and make it legen...wait for it...dary!
+context, and it's up to you to extend this functionality and make it legen...wait for it...dary!